 Tuscany Wine Tour

-The line-up includes Tua Rita, Ornellaia, Petra, fantastic Brunellos, Castello di Ama, Frescobaldi, Monsanto, and old vintages at Castell’in Villa.
+The line-up includes super star cult wine Tua Rita, the icons of Tignanello, Ornellaia and Gaja, lunch at Ferragamo's Brunello estate, and old vintages from classic Chianti producers like Monsanto and the remarkable Castello di Ama.
 You'll visit the best wineries in a dynamic region that has extremely traditional producers making wine next to modernists.

-We will only be taking 20 people as these wineries are not typically open to visitors.
-Every year the trips sell out so please don’t delay.
+We will only be taking a limited number of people as these wineries are not open to the public.

-Price: The cost per person is CAD $2,995 including tax based on double occupancy at the hotels.
+Price: The cost per person is US$3,750 (including tax) based on double occupancy at the hotels.
 This price includes all accommodation, visits and tastings at wineries, all meals, all wine at meals, and local transport.
 Flights are not included.

-If you are travelling by yourself we will try to find you someone appropriate to share a room with, or if you want your own room there will be a single supplement of CAD$700.
+If you are travelling by yourself there will be a single supplement of US$750.